ToxPuro/astaroth/samples/tfm-mpi/README.md

 - Outputs are monolithic files holding the computational domain
 - Halos are not included in the monolithic snapshots
-- `astaroth/samples/tfm-mpi/visualize-debug.py` can be used as a starting point for visualizing the snapshots and profiles.
-Currently hacked together, so have to manually set mesh dimensions, and execute only specific jupyter cells in the script (does not likely run from the command line).
-I have used mainly the code blocks `# Plot collective` around line 40 and `# Profiles` around line 120.
+- `astaroth/samples/tfm-mpi/visualize.py` can be used as a starting point for visualizing the snapshots and profiles.
+To see an example how to visualize distributed slices, see `astaroth/samples/tfm-mpi/visualize-debug.py` (NOTE: works only when running individual jupyter cells and setting the dimensions manually).
 - All files are written out as double-precision numbers in the ordering $x$-$y$-$z$ ($x$ fastest varying dimension).
 For example, the first 8 bytes correspond to the first double-precision value at index $(0, 0, 0)$ in the computational domain, the second corresponds to index $(1, 0, 0)$, etc.

 Debug output is in the format